Blessed are the Peacemakers (Matthew 5:9)

 Peace has always been elusive; nevertheless, some one has to step forward and declare, regardless of the obstacles, let us talk.
 Jesus assigned the task to a very small group.
-“Do not be afraid, little flock, for it is your father’s will to give to you the kingdom” (Lk.
-12:32).
-It is a time of peace on earth and good will among men (Lk.
-2:14).
-Like Jesus the Christ, these few people do it because they become Sons and daughters of God (Jn.
-1:12).
+“Do not be afraid, little flock, for it is your father’s will to give to you the kingdom” (Luke 12:32).
+It is a time of peace on earth and good will among men (Luke 2:14).
+Like Jesus the Christ, these few people do it because they become Sons and daughters of God (John 1:12).
 How can these few in a hostile warlike world bring peace when they are divided amongst themselves?
-The leaders of the world govern by demanding obedience and submission; but the role of the peacemakers is humility and service (Lk.
-22:26).
-The first step in peacemaking is not with God but with a brother (Mt.
-5:24).
+The leaders of the world govern by demanding obedience and submission; but the role of the peacemakers is humility and service (Luke 22:26).
+The first step in peacemaking is not with God, but with man (Matthew 5:24).
 Siblings can be the most irreconcilable obstacles to peace.
-Christ himself has been a stumbling block for far too many because of His claim that there is no other way back to God without coming to terms with each other (Jn.
-14:6; Mt.
-10:34-42).
-The individual has to seek God’s kingdom or His will before he can enjoy the fruit of peace (Mt.
-6:33).
+Christ, Himself, has been a stumbling block for far too many because of His claim that there is no other way back to God without coming to terms with each other (John 14:6; Matthew 10:34-42).
+The individual has to seek God’s Kingdom and God’s Will before he can enjoy the fruit of peace (Matthew 6:33).
 Peace must be found here on earth for there is no time to find it allotted in heaven.

 And pay a million priests to bring it.

 After two thousand years of mass,

 We’ve got as far as poison gas” (Wa.
 2376).

 Twenty years later, another war was fought to end all wars and several smaller ones more costly were fought with no peace in sight.
 The Hardy poem has been extended to include,

 “Peace on earth was said; we sing it,

 And pay millions to bring it.